Ebike Oracle

 It is not worth it if your trips are mostly 30+ miles each way, you have nowhere safe to store or charge it, or your climate keeps you off the bike most of the year.
 For everyone else, it is one of the highest-return purchases in personal transport.

-What an e-bike costs upfront
+What does an e-bike cost upfront?

 Sticker price by tier (2026, verified against our catalog):